hvk2809/cryptonite_taskphase_Harsh/Bandit_Level.md

 ## Level 10
 - Process: Use the command base64 -d(learned from the manual) to decode the text
 - Password: dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr
+## Level 11
+- Process: read the file and use online rot 13 to decipher it
+- Password: 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4
+## Level 12
+- Process:
+In this we have to decompressed multiple times to get to the password.
+There are two types of compression which has been used gzip and bzip2.
+Firstly we will conver the hex dump to a binary file with command "xxd -r file_name new_file" over -r is used because it is a hex dump.
+After converting it to binary we will check the file type and according to the compresseion decompress it.
+For gzip compression:
+1. Rename the file - "mv file_name file_name.gz"
+2. decompressed it - "gunzip file_name.gz"
+For bzipw compression:
+1. Rename the file - "mv file_name file_name.bz2
+2. decompressed it - "bunzip2 file_name.bz2"
+if it is converted to POSIX tar archive we need to extract using tar.
+As tar was used to bundle the file together before compression so now we have to extract it.
+"tar -xvf file_name"
+-x : to extract
+-v : shows details of extraction
+-f : file to extract from
+- Password: FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn